Purpose and Outline

 Prior to any medicines being delivered to you, IMC will call via phone and confirm your name, date of birth, address and NRIC/FIN number.
 After our staff accurately identifies you, they will provide you with instructions on the consumption of the medicine.

-If you elect to collect your prescription and/or medicine from one of our IMC clinics, the responsibility for collecting your prescription and/or medicine in a timely fashion lies with you, and IMC, its registered doctors and staff will not be responsible for your failure to do so.
+If you elect to collect your prescription and/or medicine from one of our IMC clinics, the responsibility for collecting your prescription and/or medicine in a timely fashion lies with you.
+IMC will not be responsible for your failure to do so.

 Please note that any medicine that is deemed a ‘controlled drug’ is strictly prohibited from being delivered by our designated courier service.
 Controlled drugs are only available to be collected in person from IMC’s Camden clinic.

 If you elect to receive an outside prescription – IMC will post a copy of the prescription to your designated address (via Singpost).
 IMC take no responsibility in the event that the outside prescription is misplaced or damaged.

 IMC Telemedicine Platform is connected by ‘Plato Connect’ – for details on how to access ‘Plato Connect’ please refer to instructions provided by IMC.
 Although IMC will provide you with instructions on how to download the app and join a Telemedicine consultation, as well as information on the minimum standards for a Telemedicine consultation (ie. adequate lighting, internet connectivity, a private and quiet location), it will be your responsibility to ensure that you are conversant with and comply with such instructions and information, and in possession of the necessary audio and/or visual equipment, to participate in IMC’s Telemedicine service.
 IMC will not be responsible for any failure on your part to do so.